 Your NCARB Record is a valuable tool that serves as a bridge to licensure, NCARB certification, and volunteer opportunities.
 Here are a few tips on how to easily navigate and transmit your Record for initial or reciprocal licensure.

 Transmitting Your Record for Initial Licensure

 In most cases, we will evaluate your NCARB Record within 30 days after you finish the AXP and pass the ARE.
-If you have met the requirements for initial licensure in your selected jurisdiction, we will notify you after evaluation, and then transmit your Record to that jurisdiction for licensure.
+If you have met the requirements for initial licensure in your selected jurisdiction, we will notify you after evaluation, and then transmit your Record to that jurisdiction for initial licensure.

-If your jurisdiction has additional requirements, you may have to complete those before becoming licensed.
+If your jurisdiction has additional requirements, you may have to complete those additional requirements before becoming licensed.
 Check your jurisdiction's requirements through our Licensing Requirements Tool.

 Transmitting Your Record for Reciprocal Licensure

 If you plan to work in any other jurisdictions, you can request for us to transmit your Record to the jurisdiction of your choice.
 The easiest way to do this is by earning an NCARB Certificate—a credential that will help you expand your professional reach.
 While it’s possible to gain a reciprocal license without being certified, all 55 jurisdictions accept the Certificate and 26 require it.
 As an added perk, licensure candidates who maintain an active NCARB Record will receive the first year of certification for free, plus half off the annual renewal fee for your second year.
 If you’re not a Certificate holder, you’ll still be able to transmit your Record for reciprocal licensure.

 To apply for licensure in another jurisdiction, you’ll want to: